-- 2. The number of choices is exponential in the size of the problem, so brute force is generally not applicable. - 3.
+- 1. There exist many choices, each with its own "score" which must be minimized or maximized (optimization problem).
+In the example above, each parenthesization of the matrix expression is a choice; its score is the number of scalar multiplications it involves. - 2.
+The number of choices is exponential in the size of the problem, so brute force is generally not applicable.
+The number of choices here is the number of possible binary trees that have the given sequence of matrices (in order) as leaves. - 3.
 The structure of the optimal solution is such that it is composed of optimal solutions to smaller problems.
 The optimal solution ultimately consists of multiplying together two cumulative matrices; these two matrices must themselves be optimal solutions for the corresponding subproblems because, if they weren't, we could substitute the optimal sub-solutions and get a better overall result. - 4.
 There is overlap: in general, the optimal solution to a sub-problem is required to solve several higher-level problems, not just one.
-The optimal sub-solution m(2,4) is required to compute m(2,5) but also to compute m(1,4).
+The optimal sub-solution m(2,4) is needed in order to compute m(2,5) but also to compute m(1,4).